z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 #### Parameters

-!!!
-Warning
+> [!WARNING]
-    * TERMINAL and ASIS are accepted and discarded.
+> * TERMINAL and ASIS are accepted and discarded.
-    * SET, FROM and LENGTH are not supported.
+> * SET, FROM and LENGTH are not supported.

 ##### MAP

 * MAP can be a quoted string, maximum 7 characters or a label pointing to a 7-byte field.
 * If MAP is a label, then INTO is mandatory.
   * The map structure will not be cleared before the mapping takes place.
 * If MAP is a string, then INTO is optional.
-    * If INTO is omitted, the default is map.I
+  * If INTO is omitted, the default is map.
   * The map structure will be cleared before the mapping takes place.

 ##### MAPSET